TheCahyag/MinecraftAnimation/README.md

 [BOTHERING] Fix the method to create frame names, it doesn't reset for every animation
 [ENHANCEMENT] Make a config where the user can specify the default values of animation's states (frame, delay, cycles) or just other config stuff
 [ENHANCEMENT] Use pageation to display only a certain number of frames and animations when listing the frames and animations
+[ENHANCEMENT] Allow animations to be public, which would allow anyone to start the given animation
+[ENHANCEMENT] Allow animations to be started without a player present (which would hopefully allow stuff)
 ### Backlog
 [ENHANCEMENT] Should the BlockSnapshots be able to be converted between a .schematic file for MCEdit and stuff?
 (Look into this)
 [ENHANCEMENT] Provide flexibility to change the subspace corners after frames are made, or if the corner is set to something different just change all the frames (make sure to give a warning)